ychAlbert/RetinaDA/README.md

 # RetinaDA

-## Project Overview
+- This project aims to process image files to generate usable patches.

-This project aims to process image files to generate usable patches; perform a series of image processing operations on images, including rotation, flipping, and cropping.
-The processed images will be saved in the specified output directory.
+- The method is to rotate, flip, and crop the input images.

 ## Feature Description